 15 minutes.
 You can try this practice whenever you feel defensive or threatened.

-1. The following is a list of different values, some of which may be important to you and some of which may not.
+1. The following is a list of different values, characteristics, and qualities, some of which may be important to you and some of which may not.
 Start by ranking them in order of their importance to you, from 1 to 11:

-2. Then, write a brief account (one to three paragraphs) of why your #1 value is important to you, including a time when it played an important role in your life.
+2. Then, write a brief account (one to three paragraphs) of why your #1 value or quality is important to you, including a time when it played an important role in your life.

 Tang, D., & Schmeichel, B. J. (2015).
 Self-affirmation facilitates cardiovascular recovery following interpersonal evaluation.
 Biological Psychology, 104, 108-15.